-This bill provides that the only information that may be placed into an administrative file of a peace officer who is under investigation is a copy of the disposition of the allegation of misconduct and a copy of the notice or statement of adjudication of any punitive action taken against the peace officer.
+This bill provides that the only information that may be placed into an administrative file of a peace officer who is under investigation is a copy of the disposition of the allegation of misconduct if the allegation is sustained and a copy of the notice or statement of adjudication of any punitive or remedial action taken against the peace officer.
 This bill further gives a peace officer the right to review his administrative file if the file does not relate to a current investigation.
-This bill also makes confidential the home address and photograph of a peace officer, unless the officer consents to the release of the information or the officer is arrested.
+This bill also makes confidential the home address and photograph of a peace officer in the possession of a law enforcement agency, unless the officer consents to the release of the information or the officer is arrested.